jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 There are several objects in JavaScript that are iterable.
 You've seen Maps, Sets, MapIterators, SetIterators, MapEntries, and SetEntries objects already in this chapter.
 Later in this chapter you'll see the `arguments` object, which is another iterable object.

 You can also create your own iterable objects by adding a special `[Symbol.iterator]` method to your object.
-We'll see how to do that in chapter 13.

 ## Spreading Iterables